Why Use SQL Window Functions

 Overall salary rating

-Let’s make a rating of employees by salary:
+Let's rank employees by salary:

 Ranking example #1